This football coach disarmed a student with a gun. Then he hugged him

 Then Lowe wraps the student in his arms.
 The coach rubs his back and holds him close.
 They're later seen sitting on the floor of the hallway as police arrive and arrest the student.

-Lowe, who was a standout wide receiver for the University of Oregon between 2010 and 2014, told reporters at the time that they had an "emotional" moment together, according to KATU.
+Lowe, who was a standout wide receiver for the University of Oregon between 2010 and 2014, told reporters at the time that they had an "emotional" moment together, according to CNN affiliate KATU.

 "In that time, I felt compassion for him," Lowe said.
 "A lot of times, especially when you're young, you don't realize what you're doing until it's over."

-KATU reported that Granados-Diaz had expressed suicidal thoughts to another student and never pointed the shotgun at anyone else but himself.
+The district attorney's office said Granados-Diaz had made suicidal statements to another student.
+He never pointed the shotgun at anyone but himself and never fired the gun on campus, the district attorney's office said.
 He did try to pull the trigger, but the shotgun, which only had one round, did not fire.
 That is when Lowe took the firearm from him.

-Granados-Diaz eventually pleaded guilty to one count of unlawful possession of a firearm in a public building and one count of unlawful possession of a loaded firearm in public, according to KATU.
+Granados-Diaz eventually pleaded guilty to one count of unlawful possession of a firearm in a public building and one count of unlawful possession of a loaded firearm in public, the office said.
 He was sentenced last week to three years of probation.

-"Through the course of the investigation it became clear to law enforcement and our office that Mr. Granados-Diaz did not have the intent to hurt anyone other than himself while at Parkrose High School," Deputy District Attorney Parakram Singh said, according to KATU.
+"Through the course of the investigation it became clear to law enforcement and our office that Mr. Granados-Diaz did not have the intent to hurt anyone other than himself while at Parkrose High School," Deputy District Attorney Parakram Singh said.

-Under the agreement, Granados-Diaz will receive mental health treatment but be held accountable for bringing a loaded gun into a school, Singh said.
+Under the agreement, Granados-Diaz will receive mental health and substance abuse treatment, the district attorney's office said.

 Related Content